Background & Purpose

 It's a new year and time for another breeding season for the resident Dublin Golden Eagles!

-The Diablo Range population, of which the Dublin eagles are a part of, are currently courting and defending their breeding territories.
+The Diablo Range population, of which the Dublin eagles are a part, are currently courting and defending their breeding territories.
 During January, eagle pairs are busy building or refurbishing nests.
 Some Golden eagles lay eggs as early as late January, but most pairs lay between February to mid-March.
 Golden eagles incubate eggs for approximately six weeks, then tend to nestlings for another 10 weeks.

 From mid-May to mid-June, young eagles fledge from the nest, taking their first short flight gliding to the ground.
 For another two weeks, newly fledged young walk uphill then glide down repeatedly, gaining experience in the air like a novice hang glider.
 Flight practice continues through June and Dublin’s young eagles are usually soaring safely by July 1.
 Golden eagle parents continue to protect and feed juveniles throughout the summer, but gradually the young birds begin to explore farther afield, becoming independent of parental care.